-SCUSA is an affiliate of the Bank and, as such, has a "conflict of interest" in this offering within the meaning of FINRA Rule 5121.
+Each of SCUSA and Scotia Capital Inc. is an affiliate of the Bank and, as such, has a "conflict of interest" in this offering within the meaning of FINRA Rule 5121.
 In addition, the Bank will receive the gross proceeds from the initial public offering of the notes, thus creating an additional conflict of interest within the meaning of Rule 5121.
 Consequently, the offering is being conducted in compliance with the provisions of Rule 5121.
-SCUSA is not permitted to sell notes in this offering to an account over which it exercises discretionary authority without the prior specific written approval of the account holder.
+Neither SCUSA nor Scotia Capital Inc. is permitted to sell the notes in this offering to an account over which it exercises discretionary authority without the prior specific written approval of the account holder.